Andrew Neil: Private Eye

 The British satirical and investigative journalism magazine Private Eye has referred to Neil by the nickname "Brillo" after his wiry hair, which is seen as bearing a resemblance to a Brillo Pad, a brand of scouring pad.

 In a long-running joke, a photograph of Neil wearing a vest and baseball cap in an embrace with a much younger woman (often mistaken for Pamella Bordes, a former Miss India, but really an African American make-up artist with whom Neil was once involved) appeared regularly in the letters page of the magazine for some years, and is still used occasionally.
 Typically, a reader will ask the editor if he has any photographs relevant to some topical news item, frequently with a veiled allusion to the age-gap between two individuals, or to ethnic diversity.
 By double entendre, the letter can be construed as a request for this photo, which is duly published alongside.
 Neil claims to find it "fascinating" and an example of "public school racism" on the part of the magazine's editorial staff.

 Personal life

-Formerly dubbed the "Bachelor of Fleet Street", Neil married Susan Nilsson on 8 August 2015.
-He had dated the Swedish civil and structural engineer for several years.
-Nilsson is currently director of communications of engineering and environmental consultancy, Waterman Group PLC.
-By 2006 he had 14 godchildren but he has no children of his own.
-Neil is a resident of France and also has homes in London and New York.
+Neil lives in Grasse in the south of France and also has homes in Chelsea, London and Midtown Manhattan, New York City, an apartment within the Trump World Tower.
+Neil married Susan Nilsson, a Swedish communications director, on 8 August 2015.

-Neil has threatened to sue the American businesswoman and former lover of Boris Johnson, Jennifer Arcuri, over claims she made on Twitter linking Neil to the billionaire and child sex abuser Jeffrey Epstein, as well as other Twitter users who retweeted or endorsed her now-deleted tweet.
+Neil has threatened to sue American businesswoman Jennifer Arcuri over claims she made on Twitter linking Neil to the billionaire and child sex abuser Jeffrey Epstein, as well as other Twitter users who retweeted or endorsed her now-deleted tweet.
 Neil denies ever meeting Epstein and argues he was put in his infamous "black book" by Ghislaine Maxwell, Epstein's procurer.

+After watching Gomorrah, Neil developed an interest in Italian rap music, calling it "the best rap music there is."